 Native-like Functionality and Appearance: Similar platform components are used in React Native apps like native Android or iOS apps.
 So, these have native-like look and feel and have better performance.
 On the contrary, hybrid apps are like a web view with a native container wrapped around them.
 They are not smooth and fast.
 On any operative device, hybrid apps run and behave like web apps.

-Code-reusability for Time and Cost-efficient Development: Since this framework allows the sharing of a single code-base across multiple platforms, it is possible to create top-grade apps in half the time when compared with native apps, thereby being more cost-effective.
+Code-reusability for Time and Cost-efficient Development: The benefits of React Native as a cross platform mobile app development framework are known to all.
+This framework allows the sharing of a single code-base across multiple platforms, and so it is possible to create top-grade apps in half the time when compared with native apps, thereby being more cost-effective.
 Hybrid apps, on the other hand, have age-old frameworks that require more time for development.

 ‘Ready-made’ Components and Third-party plugins: React Native has a reusable component-specific structure, so the developers do not need to write code for these components from scratch.
 Comparatively, hybrid apps have a WebView component that is getting out-dated gradually.
 Also, React Native has a host of amazing third-party libraries with pragmatic interfaces and flexible customization options.